oneapi-src/oneTBB/doc/main/reference/try_put_and_wait.rst

 **Effects**: Increments the count of input signals received.
 If the incremented count is equal to the number of known predecessors, performs the ``body`` function object execution.

-Waits for the completion of the ``input`` in the Flow Graph meaning all tasks in each graph node related to ``input`` are exetutted and no buffered objects related to ``input`` in any buffer in the graph.
+Waits for the completion of the ``input`` in the Flow Graph meaning all tasks created by each node and related to ``input`` are executed, and no related objects remain in any buffer within the graph.

 **Returns**: ``true``.